 Unlike most bankruptcy attorneys who view filing your bankruptcy case as a transaction, at Coastal Georgia Bankruptcy we view your case as a relationship.
 We understand the pressure associated with financial struggles can be overwhelming, taking a toll on you and your family.
 That is why we are dedicated to making sure you are not alone while dealing with financial difficulty.
 We are committed to keeping you informed, answering your questions, and following up regularly to ensure the best possible outcome for every client.
-To make sure you are never alone throughout the process our attorney is accessible anytime, including nights and weekends.
-Coastal Georgia Bankruptcy is dedicated to helping people reset their financial future and take the first step to a new tomorrow.
+You can talk to our attorney anytime, including nights and weekends, so you can be assured we are by your side every step.
+Coastal Georgia Bankruptcy, located in Savannah, Georgia, is dedicated to helping people reset their financial future and take the first step to a new tomorrow.

 How Can We Help?

 Stop Repossessions & Keep Your Car